hermh4cks/Write-ups/OSCP/Buffer Overflow/WIN32.md

 ### Spike

-Pre-installed in kali, spike is invoked via the various functions it provides:
+Pre-installed in kali, spike is invoked from the applications menue->Vulnerability Analysis->Fuzzing Tools.
+Or via the various functions it provides:

 `generic` + *Tab-autocomplete* will show the options for spike: